 The Arc of Monroe can provide guardianship services to those whose families are not able to do so.

-The Arc's Guardian Advocates become a part of a person's life, listening to their needs and supporting them with important decisions in the areas of medical care, legal matters and finances.
+The Arc's Guardianship Advocates become a part of a person's life, listening to their needs and supporting them with important decisions in the areas of medical care, legal matters and finances.

 About the Guardianship Program

 The Arc of Monroe can provide assistance with legal processes, offer full-care support, or be on standby for those that may need additional help down the road.

-The Arc’s Guardian Advocates and volunteers become a part of a person’s life, listening to their needs, being a trusted friend, and supporting them with important decisions in the areas of medical care, legal matters and finances.
+The Arc’s Guardianship Advocates and volunteers become a part of a person’s life, listening to their needs, being a trusted friend, and supporting them with important decisions in the areas of medical care, legal matters and finances.

 Guardianship at the Arc is a division of NYSARC’s Guardianship Program, which was established in 1970 and currently serves more than 1,000 people across the state.